The plant responsible for the vanilla beans used to flavor many desserts and sweets is an orchid, known scientifically as Vanilla planifolia.

 - How to Fertilize Your Vanilla planifolia

-What is Vanilla planifolia like as a houseplant?
+What is Vanilla planifolia?

 Vanilla planifolia has glossy, green, flat, succulent leaves that vine and trail.
 This is a unique growth habit compared to other common orchid houseplants, which are epiphytic (growing on trees) but not vining.